Serbien

 Über Serbien

 Serbia, officially the Republic of Serbia, is a landlocked country in Southeast and Central Europe.
-Located in the Balkans, it borders Hungary to the north, Romania to the northeast, Bulgaria to the southeast, North Macedonia to the south, Croatia to the northwest, Bosnia and Herzegovina to the west, and Montenegro to the southwest.
+Located in the Balkans, it is bordered by Hungary in the north, Romania in the northeast, Bulgaria in the southeast, North Macedonia in the south, Croatia in the northwest, Bosnia and Herzegovina in the west, and Montenegro in the southwest.
 Serbia also claims to share a border with Albania through the disputed territory of Kosovo.
 Serbia has about 6.6 million inhabitants, excluding Kosovo.

 Auf Wikipedia lesen